 The financial statements have been prepared on the basis of fundamental principles governing historical cost accounting, comparability, the going concern assumption, congruence and prudence.
 Transactions are recorded at their value at the time of the transaction.
 Revenue is recognised when it accrues and expenses are matched with the related revenue.
 A more detailed account of the accounting policies is provided below.
 When actual figures are not available at the time the accounts are closed, generally accepted accounting principles require management to make the best possible estimate for use in the income statement and the balance sheet.
 Actual results could differ from these estimates.

-Current assets/liabilities are recorded at the lower/higher of acquisition cost and fair value.
+Current assets/liabilities are recorded at the lower/higher of historical cost and fair value.
 The definition of fair value is estimated future sales price reduced by expected sales costs.
-Other assets are classified as fixed assets.
-Fixed assets are entered in the accounts at historical cost, with deductions for depreciation.
-In a portfolio such as Norfund’s, with a large share of both listed and unlisted equities in markets of variable liquidity, there will always be substantial uncertainty associated with valuation.
-Investments are valued on the basis of available information, in accordance with IPEV guidelines.
-In the event of a change in value where the estimated market value is lower than the cost of acquisition, the investment will be subject to write-down.
+Other assets are classified as non-current assets.
+Non-current assets are carried in the accounts at historical cost, with deductions for depreciation.
+In a portfolio such as Norfund’s, with a large share of of both listed and unlisted equities in markets of variable liquidity, there will always be substantial uncertainty associated with valuation.
+Investments are valued on the basis of available information, in accordance with the IPEV guidelines.
+If the estimated market value of an investment is lower than the historical cost, the investment will be subject to write-down.

-Some exceptions are made to the general valuation rules, and these are commented upon in the relevant notes.
-When applying the basic accounting principles and disclosure of transactions and other items, the “substance over form” rule is applied.
+Some exceptions are made to the general valuation rules, and these are commented upon in relevant notes.
+When applying the accounting policies and disclosure of transactions and other items, the “substance over form” rule is applied.
 Contingent losses that are probable and quantifiable are expensed.
 The segmentation is based on Norfund’s internal management and reporting requirements as well as on risk and earnings.
-Figures are presented for geographical markets, since the geographical division of activities is of material importance to the users of the financial statements.
-Figures are reconciled with the institution’s income statement and balance sheet.
+Figures are presented for geographical markets, since the geographical distribution of activities is of material importance to the users of the financial statements.

 The most important accounting principles used by Norfund are described below.